Charles Winquist: Philosophical and theological work

 Unfortunately, contemporary religious thinking is often mired in disputes over the exact meaning of religion and theology.
-Serious groups generate ideas that despite their best efforts create conflicting interpretations that diminish, rather than improve the philosophical, dialectic and social scientific foundations of theology.
+Serious groups generate ideas that, despite their best efforts, create conflicting interpretations that diminish, rather than improve, the philosophical, dialectical and social-scientific foundations of theology.
 These communities are not isolated groups of privileged theologians, but rather people across the world who experience their lives as meaningful and important.
-A minor intensive theological literature is not a "Sunday-school theology," as Winquist called it, but rather an effort to weave together daily discussions between the open spaces in communication.
+A minor intensive theological literature is not a "Sunday-school theology", as Winquist called it, but rather an effort to weave together daily discussions between the open spaces in communication.
 Communication makes everyday life divine, Winquist argued (citing Huston Smith).
 Smith called it divine ordinariness, which came from his understanding of Zen Buddhism.
 Theology acts on the everyday existence of the overriding secular discourse in communities.